-The TMC2590 motor driver is the intelligence between a motion controller and the power MOSFETs for driving a two-phase stepper motor, as shown in Figure 1.1.
-Following power-up, an embedded microcontroller initializes the driver by sending commands over an SPI bus to write control parameters and mode bits in the TMC2590.
+The TMC262 motor driver is the intelligence between a motion controller and the power MOSFETs for driving a two-phase stepper motor, as shown in Figure 1.1 Following power-up, an embedded microcontroller initializes the driver by sending commands over an SPI bus to write control parameters and mode bits in the TMC262.
 The microcontroller may implement the motion-control function as shown in the upper part of the figure, or it may send commands to a dedicated motion controller chip such as TRINAMIC's TMC429 as shown in the lower part.
-For simple circuits, SPI configuration may be omitted.
-The stand-alone mode configures for the most common settings.

 The motion controller can control the motor position by sending pulses on the STEP signal while indicating the direction on the DIR signal.
-The TMC2590 has a microstep counter and sine table to convert these signals into the coil currents which control the position of the motor.
-If the microcontroller implements the motion-control function, it can write values for the coil currents directly to the TMC2590 over the SPI interface, in which case the STEP/DIR interface may be disabled.
+The TMC262 has a microstep counter and sine table to convert these signals into the coil currents which control the position of the motor.
+If the microcontroller implements the motion-control function, it can write values for the coil currents directly to the TMC262 over the SPI interface, in which case the STEP/DIR interface may be disabled.
 This mode of operation requires software to track the motor position and reference a sine table to calculate the coil currents.